jieqian2/Numerical-Methods-in-Finance/Project.md

 Then go backward, whenever stock price hit the trigger(IB/interest_barrier), the value becomes the value we calculated in VT (i.e. set Vi,j become the VTi,j).

 On coupon and autocall date, we have to change the UBC.
-And for specific j, switch to VT.
+The LBC doesn't change, for V, its LBC is actually always the IB.(Since we swithc to VT for price below that).

+At last, we add on coupon when we finish our value for VT and V.

 ### 2.2.1.
 On non-coupon and non-autocall date: